 We regularly evaluate our schools' provision of worship to consider whether it meets the needs of all pupils and whether pupils are making progress in acquiring skills and abilities in organising and leading worship.
 Evaluation is through pupil interviews, observations and staff feedback.
 Provision will also be monitored to ensure it meets school policies and any statutory requirements.

-The governors on the Ethos Committee also observe collective worship and take part in an Ethos walk each term.
-There is a rota so this takes place at each Campus at least every 18 months.
+The governors on the Ethos Committee also observe collective worship and take part in an Ethos walk at least once a year.

 Policy Monitoring and Review